junegunn/fzf/README.md

 #### Extended-search mode

-With `-x` or `--extended` option, fzf will start in "extended-search mode".
+Since 0.10.9, fzf starts in "extended-search mode" by default.

 In this mode, you can specify multiple patterns delimited by spaces, such as: `^music .mp3$ sbtrkt !rmx`